 Figure A.2 – Alias AttributeType definition

-Methods in OPC UA do not have a base class that they all derive from; they just all conform to the Method NodeClass.
+Methods in OPC UA do not have a base class from which they all derive; they just all conform to the Method NodeClass.
 In AML, it is desirable to have a base SUC UaMethodNodeClass that represents the AML base SUC from which all UA Methods are instantiated.
 Since there is no Node that represents the Method NodeClass in a UA Namespace (because it is built-in to the UA meta-model), the SUC UaMethodNodeClass is defined in this metamodel library.

 Table A.2 shows the mapping of the simple built-in DataTypes in OPC UA that correspond to simple XML schema types used in AML.
 Each of the built-in UA DataTypes is defined as an AML AttributeType in the AttributeType Library for the base OPC UA Namespace.